MiragianCycle/paladoc/Act2QuestionsOnly.md

         24. [Did you spend time with other people or did you find yourself quite isolated?](#org2d5224a)
         25. [What did you do after you finished your A/Ls?](#orge96353f)
     7. [Signboard painting for a landsale](#org7981905)

+    We can probably use this to develop his move to Colombo and keep things relatively mute.
+Emphasise relationship with brother etc.

         1. [What did you want do at this point in your life?](#org928d4f6)
         2. [Pala's brother discouraged him from his request to join him in to Galle to work in the brother's jewellery workshop and was instrumental to Pala's entrace into university](#orgb4b0094)
         3. [Tell us about your brother?](#org5a1ea50)